zxdb/ZXDB/README.md

 * `scores` - average score received by each entry at main websites

 * `scraps` - obsolete files from the Original WorldOfSpectrum

-* `toolfiles` - installation files of cross-platform utilities and development tools

 * `topics` - catalogue of magazine sections